nazonohito51/dependency-analyzer/README.md

 ```

 ## What is dependency?
-Dependency is knowledge of interface is had by every class.
+Dependency is knowledge of interface that is had by class.
-In classes colabolation, every class will have knowledge of other classes.
+In class collaboration, every class must have knowledge of interface of other classes.
-If some interfaces is changed, classes know that interfaces is must fixed for change of interface.
+If some interfaces is changed, classes what know interface is must fixed.

-Dependency is created by under php syntaxs.
+Dependency is created by under php syntaxes.

 * Type hinting
 * Return value type